sspeaks/simcraft-api/README.md

 example query

     http://localhost:8080/simcraft-api/simulate?zone=eu&realm=borean-tundra&character=MyAwsomeCharacterE&type=html&pawn=false&iterations=1000

+### Async calculation - without waiting for the result

 There are 2 types of execution: sync and async.
 While sync returns the result right after sending the query which might take a lot of time, async implementation launches calculation in different thread which allows to continue execution without waiting for response.